 Preheat the oven to 350 degrees F.

 in a medium skillet over medium heat.
-Saute the apples, celery, and onions
+Saute the apples, celery

 .
 Form 4 oval-shaped loaves a couple of inches thick.
 Arrange on a rack over baking sheet or parchment-lined baking sheet and coat with a little oil to glisten.
 Roast